 This report presents the activities undertaken and the results achieved in the Product Activity Electrical Appliances 1 of "Joint Market Surveillance Action on GPSD Products 2015 - JA2015", co-funded by the European Union under the Grant Agreement N° 705038.

 The Activity focussed on household blenders, mixers and toasters and its primary goals were to:

-- Build on the work undertaken within previous Joint Actions and increase the safety of products; - Ensure that these household electrical appliances are safe in use; - Ensure that instructions for use, technical files and declarations of conformity are adequate - Continue to support the harmonisation of market surveillance across the EEA within this product sector.
+- Build on the work undertaken within previous Joint Actions and increase the safety of products placed on the EU market; - Ensure that these household electrical appliances are safe in use; - Ensure that instructions for use, technical files and declarations of conformity satisfy standard requirements, and legislative requirements in the EU Low Voltage Directive - Continue to support the harmonisation of market surveillance across the EEA with focus this product sector.

 The nine participating Market Surveillance Authorities (MSAs) involved in this Activity under PROSAFE's coordination, were Bulgaria, Cyprus, the Czech Republic, Finland, Latvia, Malta, Portugal, Sweden and Slovakia.
 Turkey was involved as an observer.

-The approach was typical in that the participating MSAs undertook to:
+The participating MSAs undertook to: